dj-4war/Flickr-Gallery-Android/README.md

 # Flickr-Gallery-Android
 Purpose of this project is build a Flickr Gallery for Public posts and show the details of them.

+Architecture :
+Application follows the MVVM architecture, the LiveData concept to post the data to the observable views.

 #Features :
 - Get Flickr live public posts.
 - Show them on Gallery view.